 In the opened application, the specified path is available from the global variable $data$.

 Specifies an action that should be performed immediately after a project or program has been loaded.
-This action (see link for more information) is called even before the start action of the project (see link).
+This action (see "Actions - Overview" for more information) is called even before the start action of the project (see "Project").

 If the action requires to specify an address, then the address is written after a comma (spaces are allowed).
 If the action requires a parameter value, then this value is written after another comma.
 Examples are: